ibm-cloud-docs/resiliency/chaos-litmus-experiment-tutorial.md

    It can also be useful to review the RBAC (role-based access controls) in the experiment file, to ensure that unnecessarily broad access is not granted.
 Pay special attention to the permission verbs and what access is granted to the service account running the chaos experiment.
 6. Deploy the yaml configuration file to your workload cluster.
 Once complete, your chaos infrastructure should be shown on the Chaos Infrastuctures page of your created environment.
 If it still displays "pending", there is an issue with your installation - verify that the instructions have been followed correctly, and check the logs of the "subscriber" pod in the application namespace for other issues.
 Otherwise, it should display as "connected".

-## Step 4: Configure a workload application to run in multiple availability zones
+## Configure a workload application to run in multiple availability zones
 {: #tutorial-litmuschaos-workload}
 {: step}